BambuCraft/PartiumAPI/README.md

 This mod is a mod for building custom Swords and Lightsabers out of different parts you can craft.
 <br/>
 You can also add your own Models, Texture and Animations.
+The mod is available on Modrinth () and in the future also on Curseforge

 ### Table of Contents